andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Another choice was whether to do traditional sharding at the row level, which distributes rows across multiple instances with databases having the same schema.

-Fortunately Ruby on Rails was enhanced over more than 15 years of development to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data, with patterns but also flexibility.
-A couple of key capabilities could be used to accommodate either strategy.
+Fortunately Ruby on Rails was enhanced through more than 15 years of development, to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data.

 Before getting into the solution details, let's look at some technical metrics from Christmas Day 2025 to help set context.